 Remove the media from the cochlea and add Leibovitz’s L15 media containing the dextran of interest at a final concentration of 2 mg/mL.

-NOTE: Although a proportion of the MET channels are open at rest41,42, the dextran incubation was performed with gentle shaking of the explants to increase the open probability of the MET channel.
+NOTE: Although a proportion of the MET channels are open at rest41,42, the dextran incubation was performed with a gentle shaking of the explants to increase the open probability of the MET channel.

 Incubate at room temperature for 2 h with gentle shaking (25 rpm) by using a 3-dimensional shaker with a tilted angle of 25°.